Estimated reading time: 3 minutes, 37 seconds. Contains 724 words

 Honesty is de facto inevitable in vlogging

-Honesty is increasingly conquering the receiver; a video vlog definitely goes down well with viewers.
-You can't convincingly lie on camera or present products you find repulsive.
-You're struggling with yourself, and ultimately it comes down to whether your message seems honest enough to the viewer to make the product you're presenting interesting.
-This has nothing to do with the mendacious, silly and sometimes over-the-top nature of a traditional commercial on TV.
-Something we all grew up with.
-Vloggers need to come across as authentic, they are the focus at the center of their message.
+Honesty is increasingly conquering the recipient; a video vlog definitely comes the viewers well not allow estimates also because of the good representation of the Vloggers.
+You can't convincingly lie in front of the camera or present products that you find repulsive.
+You are struggling with yourself, and ultimately it comes down to, whether your message seems honest enough to the viewer to make the product you're presenting interesting.
+This has nothing to do with the mendacious silly and sometimes overdone character of character of a traditional commercial on TV where the message seems staged.
+Vloggers need to come across as authentic, they are the focal point at the center of their message.
 They present the product, but also themselves.
-That's hard to play, and that's exactly why it comes across as believable.
-If the vlogger comes across as likeable and you're on the same frequency as him, the product has already won, but surely a new fan.
+That's hard to play, and that's exactly why it comes across as credible when the vlogger sometimes appears semi-professional.
+If the vlogger comes across as likeable and you are on the same frequency as him or her, the same frequency as he or she, the product has already won and maybe even a new fan.

 YouTube has created a new generation

-Or should I say, a new generation YouTube has created.
+Or should I say, YouTube has created a new generation.
 When you see how naturally young people use the Internet, you can only marvel.
 Who of these boys and girls has ever attended a drama school?
 Who has taken rhetoric courses or learned to look advantageously into the camera from the right position?
-Lighting, sound, video frames or the endless technical details - all knowledge that is necessary.
-Vloggers are professionals, even if they do it part-time, vloggers know their craft and it's not uncommon for vloggers to have over 1 million subscribers.
-That means they're constantly being fed material that they're pushing out.
+Lights, sound, video frames or the endless technical details - all knowledge that is necessary.
+Vloggers are professionals, even if they do it part-time, vloggers know their craft and quite often have Vloggers over 1 million subscribers.
+That means they are constantly supplied with material that they out.
 YouTube pays vloggers when they get over a certain number of subscribers.
 Fascinatingly, it's a phenomenon that's creating not just a new generation, but a culture.
-Times have changed: "Content is king" - long live vlogging - long live the revolution of the entire video industry.
+The times have changed: "Content is king" - long live vlogging - long live the revolution of the entire video industry.

-Vloggers are fascinating people.
+Vloggers are fascinating creatures.
 Discuss with us - INTIMEON.